netkit-jh/netkit-jh-build/core/tools/tmuxhelp.md

 The leader key is <ctrl>-<a>.
 This means if you wanted to create a new window to the right, which requires the key 'c', you would hit <ctrl> and <a> (at the same time) then <c>.

+## Help

+To open this help message in a tmux session, press [leader] followed by <h>.
+If you're reading this in a tmux session well done you did it :)

+To close this, just press <q>

 ## The Netkit VM Pane

 The Netkit VM will run under window 'netkit-vm' pane '0'.
 If you are not on this pane all commands will go to the host not the Netkit machine!!